TheCreeper/go-notify/README.md

 }
 ```

 Display a Notification with an Icon.
-Consult the [Icon Naming Specification](http://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).
+Consult the [Icon Naming Specification].
 ```Go
 ntf := notify.NewNotification("Test Notification", "Just a test") ntf.AppIcon = "network-wireless"